Emilyhugs/django-NightThoughts/README.md

 # fonts

    The typography I used for the project are Playfair Display for the headings and Karla for the thought text.
-Playfair Display is a serif font which is slightly less accessible but it is suitable for a journal project.
-Karla is easy to read and gentle, allowing for a better & accessible user experience when reading their thoughts.
+Playfair Display is a serif font which is slightly less accessible but it is suitable for a journal project so I think it is a reasonable choice.
+Karla is a sans-serif font which is easy to read and gentle, allowing for a better & accessible user experience when reading & reflecting on their thoughts.

   - Accessibility considerations include screen reader support, ensuring usability for users with diverse needs.